Bioinformatics ReviewBioinformatics Review

 $ wget http://vina.scripps.edu/download/autodock_vina_1_1_2_linux_x86.tgz

-It is good to install python PIL because most of the time it prompts an error for imaging the C module during the installation.
+It is good to install Python PIL because generally, it prompts an error for imaging the C module during the installation.

 $ sudo apt-get install python3-pil